Police seek third suspect in shooting of 5-year-old Reidsville girl

 Hayes, 34, and Nickellion Womack,19, both of Reidsville and both convicted of prior felonies, are each charged with assault with a deadly weapon with intent to kill inflicting serious bodily injury and possession of a firearm by a convicted felon in the incident, police said.

-Council on Wednesday was additionally charged with assault by pointing a gun.
-And police announced they are seeking Martayvin Leeshawn Clark, 20, of Eden, also known as "Moose," in connection with the crime.
+Jeremiah Council, 19, of Reidsville, a third suspect, was charged with assault by pointing a gun and possession of firearm by a felon.
+And police announced they are seeking Martayvin Leeshawn Clark, 20, of Eden, also known as “Moose,” in connection with the crime.
 Clark is charged with assault with a deadly weapon with intent to kill inflicting serious bodily injury and possession of a firearm by a convicted felon.

 Womack turned himself in to authorities on Saturday, and investigators had sought Hayes for three days.
 Both men are being held in the Rockingham County Detention Facility, each with a secured bond of $500,000, the release said.